Sailors become Soldiers who become Sailors

 Sailors to soldiers as Glover's Marblehead Regiment joins the night march on Trenton |

 But their work was not finished.
-The sailors then became soldiers and marched the harrowing nine miles to Trenton, fighting valiantly in the short battle that shocked the world and saved the cause.
+The sailors then became soldiers and marched the grueling nine miles to Trenton, fighting valiantly in the short battle that shocked the world and saved the cause.
 Their final act was to lead the army back across the river, as their enlistments had expired and the regiment was disbanded.

 Down to the Sea in Ships